BryceRussell/astro-minecraft-theme/docs/src/content/pages/how-it-all-works.md

 #### Blocks

 Blocks textures are stored in the `./public/imgs/blocks` folder.
-All textures from this folder are parsed into classes like `bg-block-{filename}`, to add blocks to the theme just add a texture to the block folder
+All textures from this folder are parsed into classes like `bg-mc-block-{filename}`, to add blocks to the theme just add a texture to the block folder

 #### Items

 Items textures are stored in the `./public/imgs/items` folder.
-All textures from this folder are parsed into classes like `bg-item-{filename}`, to add items to the theme just add a texture to the item folder
+All textures from this folder are parsed into classes like `bg-mc-item-{filename}`, to add items to the theme just add a texture to the item folder

 #### Paintings

 Painting textures are stored in the `./public/imgs/paintings` folder.
-All textures from this folder are parsed into classes like `bg-painting-{filename}`, to add paintings to the theme just add a texture to the painting folder
+All textures from this folder are parsed into classes like `bg-mc-painting-{filename}`, to add paintings to the theme just add a texture to the painting folder

 #### UI